muc111/OTRv4Plus/README.md

 | Deniable auth | Ed448 ring signatures | Yes (X3DH/PQXDH) | Yes | No |
 | Network-layer anonymity | I2P (new destination per session) | No | Depends | No |

-**The niche:** synchronous, pseudonymous, end-to-end encrypted conversation where both parties are online, no phone number or account exists, the network layer hides your IP, and Category-5 post-quantum parameters (ML-KEM-1024, ML-DSA-87) are used throughout, including the SMP identity check, which is an unusual place to add post-quantum hardening.
-Whether that hardening actually holds depends on the construction being correct, which has not been reviewed.
+**The niche:** synchronous, pseudonymous, end-to-end encrypted conversation — chat and voice — where both parties are online, no phone number or account exists, the network layer hides your IP, and Category-5 post-quantum parameters are used throughout, including the SMP identity check and the voice media key.
+Whether that hardening holds depends on the construction being correct, which has not been reviewed.

-A note on the KEM row, since it is easy to get wrong: Signal's PQXDH also uses ML-KEM-1024 (Category 5), so the two are at the same parameter level.
-The difference is *placement*: PQXDH applies the KEM to the initial key agreement, whereas OTRv4+ re-runs a fresh ML-KEM-1024 exchange at every DH ratchet step.
-That is the honest distinction; it is not a claim that OTRv4+ is "more post-quantum" than Signal.
+On the KEM row, since it is easy to get wrong: Signal's PQXDH also uses ML-KEM-1024, so both are at the same parameter level.
+The difference is *placement* — PQXDH applies the KEM to the initial key agreement; OTRv4+ re-runs a fresh ML-KEM-1024 exchange at every DH ratchet step, in SMP, and per voice call and rekey.
+That is the distinction; it is not a claim to be "more post-quantum" than Signal.

 Signal is faster, asynchronous, and the right choice for almost everyone.
-OTRv4+ is for the sessions where you want a pseudonymous, account-free channel over an anonymising network with a shared-secret identity check, and are willing to pay the latency cost: a full hybrid-PQC handshake over I2P takes about 15 minutes over IRC, or roughly a minute over XMPP (see Transports below for why).
-See [WHY.md](WHY.md) for the longer rationale.
+OTRv4+ is for sessions where you want a pseudonymous, account-free channel over an anonymising network with a shared-secret identity check, and will pay the latency: a full hybrid-PQC handshake takes ~15 minutes over IRC/I2P, or about a minute over XMPP.
+See [WHY.md](WHY.md).

 ## Quick start